 After all this time in Washington DC, I get to get out of town, finally.
-Intentionally, the first city I’d like to visit is Detroit.
+Intentionally, Detroit is the first city I’d like to visit.
 That’s for some good reasons—to get the sense of changing urban landscape and to see Sigur Rós concert.
 It turns out to be one of my self-revelation peaks.

-Saturday in the Detroit is actually quite short.
-It is almost 6pm when I get to downtown to walk around the city whereas the show starts at 8.30pm.
+Saturday in Detroit is actually quite short.
+It is almost 6 pm when I get downtown to walk around the city whereas the show starts at 8.30 pm.
 So, there isn’t much time to explore the famous urban decay.
 Although there are many abandoned buildings, it is not as dramatic as it sounded years ago.

 While waiting for the show, the combination of the theatre’s visual stimulant and the meditative walk-in music put me to process the whole experience so far.
 My head keeps chanting ‘I’m in Fox Theater in Detroit to see Sigur Rós’.
 An intense journey I haven’t had for a long time kicks off.